syncfusion-content/wpf-docs/wpf/Step-ProgressBar/Customizing-Data-Templates.md

 ## Marker Template Selector

-With the MarkerTemplateSelector, you can use the different templates for the StepViewItem appearance depending on specific constraints.
+With the MarkerTemplateSelector, you can use the different templates for step marker depends on the step view item status.
 The following example shows this.

 1. Create the template selector in the code as follows.